argoproj-labs/argocd-vault-plugin/docs/compatibility.md

 AVP has been _explicitly_ tested/used with the following configuration of Kubernetes (or Openshift) and Argo CD.
 We always recommend running the [latest stable release](https://github.com/IBM/argocd-vault-plugin/releases).

-If a version combination is missing from this table, it is still very likely AVP will work.
+If a version combination is missing from this table, **it is still very likely AVP will work**.

 | Kubernetes (Openshift) version | Argo CD version  | argocd-vault-plugin (AVP) version |
 | -- | -- | -- |